braiddynamics/qbd-portal/docs/01-foundations/03-architecture.md

 is_dag = nx.is_directed_acyclic_graph(G_directed)
 print("Is DAG:", is_dag)
 ```

 **Simulation Output:**

 ```text
 Is DAG: True
 ```

-This code confirms that the construction remains acyclic.
-For larger instances, induction on depth establishes the property.
+This code confirms that the Bethe-like construction remains acyclic.

+### 3.1.7.3 Commentary: The River of Time {#3.1.7.3}

+:::info[**A Universe Without Eddies**]
+By synthesizing the exclusions of self-loops ($L=1$), reciprocal pairs ($L=2$), and larger cycles ($L \ge 3$), we arrive at a global property: **Acyclicity**.

+This means the causal graph is a DAG (Directed Acyclic Graph).
+In a DAG, flow is absolute.
+If you drop a "message" at any node and let it flow downstream, it will never return to where it started.
+It will eventually hit a terminal node (the "present") and stop.

+This topological feature is what gives Time its direction.
+Without a DAG structure, time could swirl in eddies, trapping causal agents in eternal recurrence.
+The vacuum structure ensures that from the very first moment, the universe is a River, not a Whirlpool.
 :::

-### 3.1.6 Lemma: Global Connectivity {#3.1.6}
+### 3.1.8 Lemma: Global Connectivity {#3.1.8}

 :::info[**Weak Connectivity of the Underlying Undirected Vacuum Graph**]
 The initial state $G_0$ satisfies connectivity in the weak sense: the underlying undirected graph remains connected.

-### 3.1.6.1 Proof: Minimization of Automorphisms {#3.1.6.1}
+### 3.1.8.1 Proof: Minimization of Automorphisms {#3.1.8.1}

-:::tip[**Proof of Connectivity via the Prohibition of Automorphism Group Inflation in Disconnected States**]
+:::tip[**Proof via the Prohibition of Automorphism Group Inflation**]

-Assume, for the purpose of deriving a contradiction, that $G_0$ remains disconnected and consists of two or more weakly connected components $C_1, C_2, \dots, C_m$ where $m \geq 2$.
+Assume, for contradiction, that $G_0$ is disconnected and consists of $m \geq 2$ components $C_1, \dots, C_m$.

 The effective influence order $\le$ decomposes into independent strict partial orders on each component.
 No directed path crosses component boundaries.
-The full relation $\le$ on $V_0$ therefore constitutes the disjoint union of the orders on the $C_i$.
-This decomposition violates the single, unified causal order that the axioms require.
+The full relation $\le$ constitutes the disjoint union of the orders on the $C_i$.
+This decomposition violates the single, unified causal order required by the axioms.

-Moreover, the automorphism group of a disconnected graph equals the direct product of the automorphism groups of its components.
-This product dramatically inflates $|\Aut(G_0)|$ compared to any connected graph of the same vertex count.
-The inflation creates unjustified distinguishability between components that the purely relational ontology of the theory forbids.
+Moreover, the automorphism group of a disconnected graph equals the direct product of the automorphism groups of its components (accounting for component permutations).
+This product dramatically inflates $|\text{Aut}(G_0)|$ compared to any connected graph of the same vertex count.
+The inflation creates unjustified distinguishability between components that the purely relational ontology forbids.

 Q.E.D.

-### 3.1.6.2 Calculation: Connectivity Counterexample {#3.1.6.2}
+### 3.1.8.2 Calculation: Connectivity Counterexample {#3.1.8.2}

 :::note[**Computational Demonstration of Entropy Violation in Disconnected Graphs**]